 Where else can you join a band of superheroes, perform a song about purple lasagna (and get a standing ovation), tye-dye your socks, make new friends, learn about bugs, and jump in a beautiful river… all in the same day?

-Other special events we do at camp include Talent Show Night, Jugs (Capture the Flag with some Woolman twists), Barbeques at Mel’s Pond, and Tie-Dyeing.
+Other special events we do at camp include Variety Show Night, Jugs (Capture the Flag with some Woolman twists), Barbeques at Mel’s Pond, and Tie-Dyeing.
 It doesn’t matter who you are at school or where you are from, at camp the only person you have to impress is yourself!

 A Typical Day

 The great thing about days in camp is that they’re all different!
-But okay, here’s what your schedule might look like one day at camp:
+But okay, here’s what your schedule might look like one day at overnight camp:

 7:30 Wake up to the sound of singing